owlto-finance/owlto-sdk/README.md

 2. `bridge.getReceipt(fromChainHash: string)`

-hash is the transfer transaction hash previously describe.
+`fromChainHash` is the hash value of the transfer transaction.

-waitReceipt wait for the bridge process to be done.
-Throw error if the hash is not found for 1 minute or failed
+waitReceipt refers to waiting for the Bridge process to complete.

+If the transaction is not completed within 1 minute (usually due to not finding the hash value or failure), the transaction error message will be displayed.

-getReceipt get the bridge process status, Throw error if hash is not found, bridge in progress or failed.
+getReceipt refers to get the bridge transaction status

+If `fromChainHash` is not found, bridge is in progress or failed, the transaction error message will be displayed.

 ## Get pair info